pmatulis/maas-one/README.md

 The four guests destined for MAAS nodes are currently configured with a lot of CPU power, a lot of memory, two network interfaces, and three disks.
-This is because the original intent was the deployment of Charmed OpenStack.
+This is because the original intent was the deployment of [Charmed OpenStack][cdg].
 Adjust per your needs and desires by modifying `create-nodes.sh`.

 Before you begin look over all the files.
 They're pretty simple.